1. Overview

 6. Conclusion

-Finally, we've got a big picture of using service discovery in a microservice architecture.
+Finally, we saw the big picture of using service discovery in a microservice architecture.

-As usual, you'll find the sources on GitHub, which also includes a set of Docker-related files for using with docker-compose to create containers from our project.
+As usual, we can find the sources over on GitHub, which also includes a set of Docker-related files to use with docker-compose to create containers from our project.